absol0/PS.RandomTools/README.md

 # PS.RandomTools
- Random tools that don;t fit in another repository
+ Random tools that don't fit in other specific repositories